 Each share of Series AA convertible Preferred Stock and Series A convertible Preferred Stock is convertible at the option of the holder at any time into Class A Common Stock.
 The conversion ratio is subject to adjustment for certain dilutive events, including certain types of stock dividends, stock splits, stock issuances, stock option grants, or a combination of these.
 As of both December 31, 2019 and 2018, approximately 24.9 million shares of Class A Common Stock could be issued based upon conversion ratios of 1:1 upon optional conversion of all outstanding shares of Series AA convertible Preferred Stock.
-As of both December 31, 2019 and 2018, approximately 36.5 million shares of Class A Common Stock could be issued, respectively, based upon conversion ratios of 1:1 upon optional conversion of all outstanding shares of Series A convertible Preferred Stock.
-There are no shares of Single Vote Series B-1 and Series B-1 redeemable convertible Preferred Stock authorized or outstanding as of December 31, 2019 and 2018.
+As of both December 31, 2019 and 2018, speroximately 26.9 million shares of 1:1 upon optional conversion of all outstanding shares of Series A convertible Preferred Stock.
+As of both December 31, 2019 and 2018, approximately 36.5 million shares of Class A Common Stock could be issued, respectively, based upon conversion ratios of 1:1 upon optional conversion of all outstanding shares of Series A convertible Preferred Stock authorized or outstanding shares of Series B-1 and Series B-1 redeemable convertible Preferred Stock authorized or outstanding as of December 31, 2019 and 2018.